Detention

 • The police must inform you that you have the right to contact a lawyer, UNHCR or any non-governmental or human rights organisation.
 You must be given a list of lawyers.

-• The Police must bring you before a Court within 24 hours from your arrest, in case you are not arrested and detained by a Deportation Order.
+• The Police must bring you before a Court within 24 hours from your arrest.

 • You must be given a leaflet in a language that you understand explaining your rights as a person in detention.
 You have the right to: